 Changing your funds

-As your attitude to risk may change over time, you may want to change your investment choices from time to time.
-It's important that you regularly review your investment choices to ensure that they are still right for you.
+As your attitude to risk may change over time, you may also want to change your investment choices.
+That’s why it's important that you regularly review your investment choices to ensure that they are still right for you.

 When you change your investment choices, you have various options: